-Seed beads that are strung onto a string are ideal for embedding into Crystal Clay!
+Seed beads that are strung onto a string are ideal for embedding into Epoxy Clay!

 Here is what you will learn in this tutorial:

-- How to use Open Back Bezels with Crystal Clay
+- How to use Open Back Bezels with Epoxy Clay

-- How to mix and embed Crystal Clay into Nunn Design Findings
+- How to mix and embed Epoxy Clay into Nunn Design Findings

 - How to Embed seed beads to create an unique design